Water from the Barker Reservoir, Lakewood Reservoir and Silver Lake watersheds is either:

 Completed in July 2002, the Middle Boulder Creek Water Source Management Work Plan provided and evaluated information about the Barker system and the Middle Boulder Creek watershed.
 Based on the information collected, the work plan recommended management decisions for the future.
 The work plan is dynamic and flexible, and will evolve as more is learned about the Middle Boulder Creek watershed.

 Boulder Reservoir, located northeast of Boulder, Boulder Reservoir was built by the city to provide another source of drinking water.
 Boulder Reservoir has also become a popular recreation site.
-Boulder Reservoir is owned by the City of Boulder, but is operated by the Northern Colorado Water Conservancy District (NCWCD).
+Boulder Reservoir is owned by the City of Boulder, but is operated by Northern Water.